sniperlyf/fullstack-blog-sit/README.md

-🦙 Lama Blog
-Lama Blog is a full-stack blog application built using the MERN stack with MySQL as the database.
+🦙 A full-stack blog application built using the MERN stack with MySQL as the database.
 It enables users to seamlessly read, write, update, and delete blog posts with a mobile-friendly and interactive UI.

 🚀 Tech Stack
 Frontend: React.js, Axios, Context API